lzychowski/NodeJS-WebSockets/README.md

 # LAN or WAN setup

-You can easily make this WebSocket server accessible by routing port traffic to the host machine (3000 in my case).
+You can easily make this WebSocket server accessible over LAN or WAN by routing port traffic to the host machine (3000 in my case).
 I was able run steps 3-5 on multiple comuputers connecting to a single LAN node.